The Foundation makes a new investment in SFA

 ©Philippe Lissac/GODONG

-With this new partnership, the Foundation has three partners in Bosnia and Herzegovina and 16 partners in the Eastern Europe / Central Asia region, representing nearly 20% of the partners and 26% of the outstanding funds managed by the Foundation as of October 2019.
+With this new partnership, the Foundation has three partners in Bosnia and Herzegovina and 16 partners in the Eastern Europe / Central Asia region, which represents nearly 20% of partners and 26% of outstanding loans monitored by the Foundation at the end of October 2019.

 ___________________________________________________________